-

 Confirming the diagnosis

-Diagnosis requires X-ray, CT scan or MRI scan showing a pars interarticularis fracture or displacement of one vetebra relative to the one below.
+Diagnosis requires X-ray, CT scan or MRI scan showing forward displacement (anterolisthesis) or backward displacement (retrolisthesis) of one vertebra over the vertebra below.

-The specific type of the condition (see further comments below) needs to be known to apply some of the SOPs factors.
-This will be evident from the imaging.
+The specific type of the condition (evident from the imaging) needs to be considered to apply some of the SOPs factors.
+See further comments below relating to the diagnosis.

 The relevant specialist is an orthopaedic surgeon.